| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 ages_cap |

-Returns a data.frame including all combinations of the supplied vectors.
+A data.frame containing all combinations of the supplied vectors, with an added

 Generate Fibonacci sequence